Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 **Thank you for signing up to our scavenger hunt that will take you all around the city.**

-When you are at the location, send a an message to me via:
+When you are at the location, send a message to me via:
 - [messanger](http://m.me/ira.shokar)
 - [whatsapp](https://wa.me/447389133468)
 - or via [email](mailto:is500@cam.ac.uk).